j-sulliman/acici/README.md

 # ACICI: Automate ACI configuration of Legacy Logical Network
-Imports L2 constructs (VLANs, SVIs and associated VRF) from Legacy NXOS configuration, Imports into Django models DB Bulk clean/naming of data (e.g EPG/BD/VRFs naming convention)
+Imports L2 constructs (VLANs, SVIs and associated VRF) from Legacy NXOS configuration, into ACI in a network centric approach (legacy vlan = ACI BD/EPG).
+Script is VRF aware, EPGS/BDs will be grouped unde Application Groups, split by VRF.
+If there are no VRFs in legacy, all EPGs/BDS will be assigned the "DEFAULT" vrf.
+Legacy items are imported into Django models DB
+Bulk clean/naming of data (e.g EPG/BD/VRFs naming convention)

 Optional editing and review of imported data through Django admin front end (i.e. http 127.0.0.1:8080/admin)